sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 {{< /language-toggle >}}

+If you want to share and reuse this event filter like code, you can [save it to a file][10] and start building a [monitoring as code repository][11].

 ### Assign the event filter to a handler

 Now that you've created the `hourly` event filter, you can assign it to a handler.